STS-GAN: Can We Synthesize Solid Texture with High Fidelity from Arbitrary 2D Exemplar?: Related Works

-These methods model texture as a Markov Random Field (MRF).
-That is, each pixel in a texture image is only dependent on the pixels around it, and all pixels follow this dependency.
-Based on non-parametric MRF model, \citeauthor{Wei} first applied a nearest neighborhood matching strategy coupled with an image pyramid technique to synthesize solid textures \cite{Wei}.
+These methods model texture as a Markov Random Field (MRF), where each pixel in a texture image depends only on the pixels in its surrounding neighborhood.
+Based on the non-parametric MRF model \cite{efros1999texture}, Wei et al. applied the nearest neighborhood matching strategy coupled with an image pyramid technique to synthesize solid textures \cite{Wei,WeiTSVQ}.

-Kopf et al. synthesized 3D solid textures by adopting MRF as a similarity metric \cite{Kopf2007}.
-In this method, the color histogram matching forces the global statistics of the synthesized solid to match those of exemplars. \citeauthor{Chen2010} integrated position and index histogram matching into the MRF optimization framework using the k-coherence search, which effectively improves the quality of synthetic solids \cite{Chen2010}.
+\cite{Kopf2007} synthesized 3D solid textures by adopting MRF as a similarity metric.
+In this method, the color histogram matching forces the global color statistics of the synthesized solid to match those of exemplars. \cite{Chen2010} integrated position and index histogram matching into the MRF optimization framework using the k-coherence search \cite{k-coherent}, effectively improving the quality of synthetic solids.
 In general, while these MRF-based techniques may capture hierarchical texture features and generate outstanding results, the conflict between texture diversity and the difficulty of learning a non-parametric MRF model precludes them from producing high-quality solid textures.

-\subsubsection{Neural Nets-based Methods}
+\subsection{Neural Nets-based Methods}

 Recently, neural networks have been used to synthesize solid textures because of their capability to approximate any nonlinear functions.